metrorailings/OwlBlog/content/posts/week-4-circa-picks.md

 ***

 **New York covers if**
-Daniel Jones and his cadre of receivers can sustain at least four scoring drives against the Saints, at least one of which results in a touchdown.
+Daniel Jones and his limited cadre of receivers can sustain at least four scoring drives against the Saints, at least one of which results in a touchdown.

 **New Orleans covers if
 **their swarming defense shuts down the Giants pass offense.